 Using multiple sensors, the autonomous vehicle identifies and classifies surrounding objects including pedestrians and other vehicles.
 This is a prerequisite for safe maneuvering in traffic.

 First part of the visualization describes the world as autonomous vehicle is seeing it based on laser scanner (LIDAR) -data.
-Second part is captured from Pasila FABULOS-pilot of spring 2020 in Helsinki using the Dongfeng CM7 vehicle.
+Second part is captured from Pasila FABULOS-pilot of spring 2020 in Helsinki using the Dongfeng (T-Engineering) CM7 vehicle.

 Three sensors working together